NYCU-SDC/article-blog/README.md

 ```
 ### Other Files
 - `connection.php`: For database connection.
 Every php file require this php file to connect to database.
-- `tryout.php`: For lesson introduction needed.
-- `validatoin.js`: It can not be applied on validation in `edit_article.html`.
 ## SDC Practices
 ### Read (article content)
 - `article.js`: practice 1~3